LostArtefacts/TR-Rando/Resources/Documentation/ENEMIES.md

 | _STPAUL.TR2_ | _2_ | _2_ | _2_ |

 # Awkward enemies
-Some enemy placements can cause problems by default, such as causing forced damage or difficulty in getting passed them.
+Some enemy placements can cause problems by default, such as causing forced damage or difficulty in getting past them.
 The UI option to move awkward enemies will - in most cases - move these enemies to better positions.

 - TR1: some T-rex and Torso locations are affected, for example on the narrow corridors leading to the Atlantis main chamber.
 - TR2: both types of eel will be moved off the ground in all cases when they are land creatures.
 This means that they effectively become hazards - they may still be able to snipe Lara if she is jumping, so take care!